Petar Šegrt: Georgia national team

-In 2006, Šegrt start working as a part of Georgia A-national team Coaching team together with Klaus Toppmöller.
-Between 2006–2008 Petar Šegrt also accept the role as head coach of Georgia U21 national team where in a very short time he developed more than 18 players who played or still playing for Georgia A-national team.
-With Šegrt as coach, Georgia U21 make one of the biggest success in Georgian National team football history with a 2–0 victory against Russia U21 in 2007 European U21 Cup qualification.
+In 2006, Šegrt start working as a part of Georgia national team coaching team together with Klaus Toppmöller.
+Between 2006–2008, Šegrt also accept the role as the head coach of Georgia U-21 national team where in a very short time he developed more than 18 players who played or still playing for Georgia national team.
+With Šegrt as coach, Georgia U-21 make one of the biggest success in Georgian National team football history with a 2–0 victory against Russia U21 in 2007 European U-21 Cup qualification.
 After Klaus Toppmöller left the Georgia A-national team on 1 April 2008, Šegrt was appointed as first Technical Director in history of Georgian Football Federation.
 He was also leading Georgia A-national team as head coach in friendly games against Estonia and Portugal in May 2008, before Georgian Football Federation appointed Héctor Cúper as head coach on 1 August 2008.

 In addition to his coaching skills, Šegrt gained large popularity in Georgia during the Georgia-Russia war conflict in 2008, after his famous speech at Rustaveli square in Tbilisi, where he promised to the thousands of Georgian people gathered, that he would not leave their country despite the war.

-After his great work in Georgia, in December 2008 Germany's leading sports magazine Kicker announced that German Football Association choose Šegrt as one of the candidates for taking over Germany U21.
+After his great work in Georgia, in December 2008 Germany's leading sports magazine Kicker announced that German Football Association choose Šegrt as one of the candidates for taking over Germany U-21.

+Bali Devata

 In the end of 2010, Konsorsium Liga Premier Indonesia invited Šegrt to be a part and help them with his coaching and managing experience to build a new club in Indonesian professional football based in Bali, so Šegrt approached to Bali Devata which competed in Liga Primer Indonesia.
 After he finished his job with Bali Devata the same consortium offered him a new job as head coach of former Indonesian champion PSM Makassar.